airbnb/lottie/docs/after-effects/artwork-to-lottie-walkthrough.md

 ### 2 - Select the group and export as an SVG

 You might be thinking 🤔 Why not export artwork as a PDF or EPS that goes directly into AE??
-We'll explain why later...
+We'll explain why later.
+If you don't have illustrator a PDF or EPS will still work, you just might have to do more cleanup in After Effects.
+Check out cleanup tips in the [Debugging section](/after-effects/debugging.md)

 ![ArtworkWalkthrough_02](/images/ArtworkWalkthrough_02.png)